 Apostilles

-I am able to carry out all necessary formalities to obtain the legalisation and apostille for my translations on request.
+I can assist with carrying out the necessary formalities in view of obtaining the legalisation and apostille for my translations on request.

 Do you need to translate an official document from French into English?